 Our commercial strategy is to engage apheresis and transplant centers as qualified treatment centers for the collection of patient HSCs and infusion of the drug product once manufactured.
-To ensure that the qualified treatment centers are prepared to collect patient HSCs and to ship them to our transduction facilities in accordance with our specifications and regulatory requirements, we train and conduct quality assessments of each center as part of engagement.
-These qualified treatment centers in all of the regions in our complex supply chain to reach patients in the commercial setting.
+To ensure that the qualified treatment centers are prepared to collect patient HSCs and to ship them to drug product manufacturing facilities in accordance with our specifications and regulatory requirements, we train and conduct quality assessments of each center as part of engagement.
+These qualified treatment centers are the first and last points on our complex supply chain to reach patients in the commercial setting.
 We may not be able to engage qualified treatment centers in all of the regions in our commercial launch strategy, or we may encounter other challenges or delays in engaging qualified treatment centers.
 We may fail to manage the logistics of collecting and shipping patient material to the manufacturing site and shipping the drug product back to the patient.
 Logistical and shipment delays and problems caused by us, our third-party vendors, and other factors not in our control, such as weather, could prevent or delay the manufacture of or delivery of drug product to patients.
 If our qualified treatment centers fail to perform satisfactorily, we may suffer reputational, operational, and business harm.
-We are required to maintain a complex chain of identity and chain of custody with respect to patient material as it moves through the manufacturing process, from the qualified treatment center to the transduction facility, and back to the patient.
+We are required to maintain a complex chain of identity and chain of custody with respect to patient material as it moves through the manufacturing process, from the qualified treatment center to the drug product manufacturing facility, and back to the patient.
 Failure to maintain chain of identity and chain of custody could result in adverse patient outcomes, loss of product or regulatory action.
+Following regulatory approval of any product, it will take a period of time to prepare our commercial drug product manufacturers for operational readiness in the commercial context, and we may encounter delays in that effort.
+Any delay in ours or our drug product manufacturers' ability in preparing for commercial launch will negatively impact our ability to generate revenue from product sales following regulatory approval.